(by JP Zhang | Last updated: April 19, 2017)

 There's more than meets the eye, though.
 Some of those recovery programs are good, some are not.
 Some claim to be free -- but when you try to use them, you find out you have to purchase a license to fully recover your files.
 Seriously -- I hate that trick!

 How do you tell good, solid data recovery software from wallet-sucking fraudulent programs?
-Here's your answer: I've personally downloaded, tested 50+ data recovery programs on my Windows PC and OS X Macbook, found the best best free data recovery tools, and put them all in one place.
+Here's your answer: I've personally downloaded, tested 50+ data recovery programs on my Windows PC and Macbook Pro, found the best free data recovery tools, and put them all in one place.

 The apps listed below are 100% free, open source, or freeware, which means you can use them to scan, recover and save your files without any restrictions.
-No need to take your credit card out and purchase a license!
+No need to purchase a license!

-- Immediately stop using the computer or device (SD card, flash drive, etc.) where your lost files located.
+- Stop using the computer or device (SD card, flash drive, etc.) where your lost files located.

 - Try not to install data recovery software on the same drive you want to recover data from.